Alrope123/compactds-retrieval/README.md

 This repository contains the codes for building and obtaining the retrieval results from the datastore in [Frustratingly Simple Retrieval Improves Challenging, Reasoning-Intensive Benchmarks](TODO).

-Refer to [Private-Retrieval](TODO) for running evaluations using the retrieval results.
+Refer to [compactds-eval](TODO) for running evaluations using the retrieval results.

 ### Citation
 ```